 Interested candidates should send their CV and a list of individuals who can provide letters of reference to Dr. James Weiland at email@example.com.

-Candidates must have a PhD in neuroscience, biomedical engineer, or related fields and hands-on experience with patch clamp electrophysiology methods.
+The applicant must have a PhD in biomedical engineering, neuroscience, or equivalent and experience measuring response from rat visual cortex.
 Must be self-motivated, willing to mentor graduate students and undergraduates, and medical students, and have excellent written and oral communication skills.

 University of Michigan Health System conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.